jaxsonp/docker-dash/README.md

 ### Description:

 Creates an app instance using the image specified.
+Because of the way services work, the app runs immediately after creation.
+If the app already exists and is completed or shutdown, it will be removed and created again.
+If the app already exists and is currently running, the API will return an error.
 The image must have already been requested and approved in order to be used to create an app.

 `FACILITY_ID` - Facility-specific identifier